thin-edge/thin-edge.io/docs/src/references/tedge-configuration-management.md

   They are atomically renamed, only after a fully successful download.
   The aim is to avoid breaking the system with half downloaded files.
 * When a downloaded file is copied to its target, the unix user, group and mod are preserved.
-* Once a snapshot has been downloaded from the tedge file transfer repository to the target device, __the plugin publishes a notification message on the local thin-edge MQTT bus__.
+* Once an update has been downloaded from the tedge file transfer repository to the target device, __the plugin publishes an operation status update message on the local thin-edge MQTT bus__.
   The device software has to subscribe to these messages if any action is required, say to check the content of file, to pre-process it or to restart a daemon.
 * The configuration plugin can be installed both on the main thin-edge device and the child-device.
 * The plugin has a dependency on the `tedge.toml` configuration file to get the MQTT hostname, port, and device identifier.

-* In summary, the responsibilities of the plugin are:
+In summary, the responsibilities of the plugin are:
-  * to define the list of files under configuration management
+  * to define the list of files under configuration management,
   * to notify the local MQTT bus when this list is updated,
   * to upload these files to the tedge file transfer repository on demand,
   * to download the files pushed from the tedge file transfer repository,
   * to make sure that the target files are updated atomically after successful download,
   * to notify the device software when the configuration is updated.

-* By contrast, the plugin is not responsible for:
+By contrast, the plugin is not responsible for:
   * checking the uploaded files are well-formed,
   * restarting the configured processes,
   * establishing any direct connection to clouds.

-* A user-specific component, installed on the device, can implement more sophisticated configuration use-cases by:
+A user-specific component, installed on the device, can implement more sophisticated configuration use-cases by:
   * listening for configuration updates on the local thin-edge MQTT bus,
   * restarting the appropriate processes when appropriate,
   * declaring intermediate files as the managed files, to have the opportunity to check or update their content before moving them to the actual targets.